shivam12prakash/graphql-nodejs-app/README.md

 # GraphQL with Node.js

-GraphQL server using Node.js and Docker with Prisma and PostgreSQL.
+ A GraphQL server leveraging Node.js and Docker, integrating Prisma with PostgreSQL for data management.
+Incorporates JsonWebToken for authentication and harnesses GraphQL context for streamlined operations.

 ![gql](https://github.com/shivam12prakash/graphql-nodejs-app/assets/65006707/15ea6652-bfa0-49e1-a9d2-b5f74f11be28)